andrebriggs/service-introspection/README.md

 # Using AzDO Service Hooks to Enable Service Introspection

-This repository covers an alternative approach to decorating Azure Devops Pipelines with metadata to achieve knowledge of the status of a GitOps flow.
+This repository covers an alternative approach to decorating Azure Devops Pipelines with metadata to achieve knowledge of the status of a GitOps flow using [Bedrock](aka.ms/bedrock) patterns.

 ## What is Spektate?
 [Spektate](https://github.com/Microsoft/spektate) is a dashboard tool to allows a holistic view of container based applications as they flow from source code to container registries to _high level definition_ repositories, _manifest_ repositories and finally Kubernetes cluster deployment.

 ![spektate.png](spektate.png)